-Report from the Petcore Europe Thermoforms Working Group and its public workshop
+Report from the PETCORE EUROPE Thermoforms Working Group and its public workshop

 The market for PET thermoforms in Europe is continuously growing, especially since PET is displacing other materials for packaging applications.
 Currently, the total European Union, Switzerland and Norway market for PET thermoforms is estimated to be 1 to 1.1 million tons PET virgin and r-PET, including imports.